-Expand the use of the Tracker system which allows for better management of Social Security Administration (SSA) cost reimbursement for the expenses associated with employed people with disabilities.
+Expansion of the use of the Tracker system which allows for better management of Social Security Administration (SSA) cost reimbursement for the expenses associated with employed people with disabilities.
 The system reduces time to produce claims reports, increases accuracy, and better utilizes wage data available from SSA and the Virginia Employment Commission.

-Implement the Career Index automated assistant within the AWARE system to improve case notes and improve efficiency for the vocational rehabilitation counselor.
+Implementation of the Career Index automated assistant within the AWARE system will improve case notes and improve efficiency for the vocational rehabilitation counselor.